Jocelin21/PDM/README.md

 11. On the second VM, type: "client ip= iperf -c <host ip address> -u -p <port number> -b 10m".

 - GET & POST
-    - If VM have two IP address:
+    a.
+If VM have two IP address:
     1. Establish a connection between both VMs.
     2. Run the get.py program on both VMs.
     3. Enter the IP address and port number on both VMs.